Code-Institute-Submissions/MyProject1-HTML-CSS/README.md

 - **Navigation Bar**

-  - Featured in the header of all four pages.
-Includes links to Home page, Products page, Resources page, Solution and Why waeder.
+  - Featured in the header of all three pages.
+Includes links to Home page, Solutions page and Sign UP Page.
   - Uniform format allows for easy navigation on all pages without the use of the "back" button.

 ![Navpar](https://github.com/Noah-Samawi/MyProject1-HTML-CSS/assets/152218995/f81ab17b-d219-48eb-a173-1435c9c8bbc1)

 - **Hero image and Banner textr**

 - Featured in the header of all four pages.
-Includes the club's logo and links to Home page, About page, Events page and Contact form.
+Includes the club's logo and links to Home page, Solutions page and Sign UP Page.
 - **Store image and Banner text**

   - The background image and text design is just a temporary image until the main background image is designed.